robert-claypool/robert-claypool.github.io/_posts/2018-12-09-awesome-workflows.md

 We aren't machines, we work with machines, so take breaks and set boundaries!
 This will improve your work as much as any other goal above.

+## TL;DR

+1. Get a fast machine.
+2. Know what your code is doing, even if it works before you know.
+3. Learn RegEx, Git, Vim, Docker and Bash or PowerShell as best you can.
+4. Write good comments, get code reviews, and take care of yourself.